xianghui/javascript101/content/lessons/1-4-scoping.md

 console.log(x); //def
 ```

-When we define variables or functions in the global scope, note that the entries
+As mentioned earlier, when defining variables or functions in the global scope,
-will be found in the global namespace (`window` object).
-However, some of these
+the entries will be found in the global namespace (`window` object).
+However,
-variables or functions are only declared and used once.
-For example:
+some of these variables or functions are only declared and used once.
+For
+example:

 ```javascript
 //code snippet to put in the current date/time